Home

 └── on-push.yml

-on-push.yml will contain a workflow which will be triggered on every push to the repository, let’s look at it:
+on-push.yml will contain a workflow that will be triggered on every push to the repository, let’s look at it:

 on: